ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 Migrate up to the latest migration

 ```
-make up # you can migrate down with "make down"
+make up
 ```

-Display which version you have selected:
+Display which version you have selected.
+Expect it two print `2` since you created 2 migrations.

 ```
 make version